EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Motivation

 \section{Motivation}

-We first briefly summarize the demands of embracing elasticity observed when operating large-scale shared GPU clusters.
-We then analyze the key drawbacks of using existing elastic deep learning frameworks to motivate the design of \oursys{}.
+In this section, we first briefly describe the increasing demand for adopting elastic resources when training DL models on large-scale shared GPU clusters.
+We then analyze the non-determinism of existing elastic training frameworks to motivate \oursys{}.